ze-ouyang/cupyint_doc/docs/source/tutorial.rst

    I = \frac{\Delta x}{3} \left( f(x_0) + 4\sum_{i=1,3,5}^{n-1} f(x_i) + 2\sum_{i=2,4,6}^{n-2} f(x_i) + f(x_n) \right)

 where :math:`x_0, x_1,...,x_n` are equally spaced points.
 This method is determininstic, suitable for smooth functions, and accepts odd number of points per dimension.
-The truncation error for this method is :math:`\mathcal{O}(\Delta x^4)`.
+The truncation error for this method is :math:`\mathcal{O}(\Delta x^4)`, about 2 orders of magnitude higher than that of trapezoidal integration.

-In this section,
+In this section, we still provide 2 examples, which calculate the same integral as we did in the Trapzoidal integration section, but codes are different (obviously).

 Boole's integration